OfficialTeamUIX/UIX-Lite/README.md

 ## How-To

 * DO NOT USE ON AN UNMODIFIED XBOX.
 It wont work, and you'll brick your Xbox.
 Make sure you have a modchip or softmod installed that doesnt rely on the dashboard files to boot.
-* Download the patch tool from the releases page.
+* Download Visual XIP from the Tools page.

-* Copy the unmodified 5960 Dashboard files to the unmodified directory in the patch tool package.
+* Copy the unmodified 5960 Dashboard files to a directory on your computer.
-* Run the patch tool.
+* Use Visual XIP or the Binary Patcher to patch the xboxdash.xbe to allow modified xips
+* Use Visual XIP or WinXip to modify the xips in xboxdashdata.185ead00 with the updated xap source files.
-* Copy the "modified" files, including config.xbx to the root of your C drive on your Xbox.
+* Copy the "modified" 5960 Dashboard files via ftp, including config.xbx, to the root of your C drive on your Xbox.

 ## Modifications

 * Completely based on old school patches and hex edits, not a source modification.
 So you dont need to feel "dirty" about using it.
 * Removes XIP signature checks.
 * Modifies the Orb to the tHc Orb.
-(Set tHc Orb to No in the config.xbx for a more stock look.)
+(Set UseThcOrb to false in the config.xbx for a more stock look.)
-* Modifies Xbox Live tab to say Insignia.
+* Modifies Xbox Live tab to say Insignia when the ShowInsignia option is set to true.
-* Adds a title launcher by hijacking noisy camera.
-Also adds a "Launcher" tab to settings.

 ## Example config.xbx
 ```
-Use Thc Orb=Yes
-Total Sections=4

-[section0]
-Title=Applications
-Path=Apps

-[section1]
-Title=Games
-Path=Games

-[section2]
-Title=Dashboards
-Path=Dashboards

-[section3]
-Title=Emulators
-Path=Emus
+[default]
+MainOrbStyle=Stock
+ShowInsignia=false
+ConfigPanelIcon=Globe
+LauncherOrbIcon=Xbox

+[MainMenu]
+MainMenuItems=4
+Button1Text=MEMORY
+Button1Action=GoToMemory()
+Button2Text=MUSIC
+Button2Action=GoToMusic()
+Button3Text=XONLINE
+Button3Action=GoToXOnline()
+Button4Text=LAUNCHER
+Button4Action=GoToLauncher()
+ButtonYXAction=GoToLauncher()

+[LauncherMenu]
+Title0=Applications
+Path0=Apps
+Title1=Dashboards
+Path1=Dashboards
+Title2=Games
+Path2=Games
+Title3=Emulators
+Path3=Emus
+Title4=
+Path4=

+[ShowInSettings]
+Memory=false
+Music=false
+XOnline=false
+Launcher=true

+[QuickLaunch]
+QuickLaunchA=E:\Dashboards\UnleashX\default.xbe
+QuickLaunchB=
+QuickLaunchX=
+QuickLaunchY=

 ```

-## Usage
+## Special Thanks
-* Hold L + R + Y and X to load the game launcher.
-Or open it from the settings menu.
-* Currently does not see F or G partitions, so you have to use shortcut files from E.
+* The original TeamUIX and members of xboxdash[.]net
+* The Xbox-Scene Community
+* Insignia Live; Without you guys making an effort to revive Xbox Live, we wouldn't have cared if this dash was compatible.

 ## Family Tree